Graduate Studies - Latin American and Caribbean History

 Vanderbilt University has one of the oldest programs in Latin American studies in the United States.
 Our doctoral program focuses on developing scholars and teachers with both a broad knowledge of Latin American and Caribbean history and intensive training in research and writing in their specialty.
-Doctoral students normally do four semesters of classes, then take their general exams at the end of their fourth semester or the beginning of their fifth semester.
-Working closely with our seven historians of Latin America and the Caribbean, students develop a dissertation topic and prospectus during their fifth semester.
+Doctoral students normally do four semesters of classes, then take their qualifying exams at the end of their fourth semester or the beginning of their fifth semester.
+Working closely with our historians of Latin America and the Caribbean, students develop a dissertation topic and prospectus during their fifth semester.

 From their first semester, we encourage our doctoral students to become actively engaged in the profession through field research, networking, publishing, collaborative projects, and grant applications.
 Our students have presented their research at numerous national and international conferences including the American Historical Association, Conference on Latin American History, Latin American Studies Association, Brazilian Studies Association, Association of Caribbean Historians, and the Southern Historical Association.
 Over the last decade our students have won many prestigious internal and external research awards (ACLS, Mellon, Boren, SSRC, and Fulbright).

 Since 1989, thirty-nine students have entered our doctoral program.
 Twenty-three have completed their dissertations, and ten students are currently in the program.
 The average time to completion of dissertation has been 6 years.
 Close individual supervision of our students has been key to the timely and successful progress of our students.